PassbirdCo/MetaKeepCodeSamples/solana/lambda/README.md

 # MetaKeep Lambda - Invoke Memo Program in Solana

-This repository contains a simple Voting Application that you can use as the starting point for using MetaKeep's Lambda Infrastructure.
+This repository contains a simple application to invoke method in Solana Blockchain that you can use as the starting point for using MetaKeep's Lambda Infrastructure.

 This project is intended to be used with the